tdbowman/420infosociety.github.io/about-this-book.md

 # About This Book 📘

 This open online textbook was created for **INF 420: The Information Society** at Dominican University's School of Information Studies, and revised in Summer 2026 for the Fall 2026 offering.
+Happy days.

 ---